-The ESS system instructs the employee to login with their SSN in the format XXXXXXXXX.
-The employee's SSN and birth date is only used during the enrollment process and is not part of your permanent username.
+The ESS system instructs the employee to login with their social security number (SSN) in the format XXX-XXX-XXX.
+The employee's SSN and birth date are only used during the enrollment process and are not part of your permanent username.

-Starting September 1, 2015 any employee being paid by direct deposit will no longer receive a paper version of the direct deposit receipt.
+Any employee being paid by direct deposit will not receive a paper version of the direct deposit receipt.
+You can review your pay stubs and payment history in ESS and make copies as needed.